-[Where did Quadriga put all that cash if it had no banking?
-Read my update Quadriga, Quadriga, Quadriga, which talks about how some Quadriga customers claim to have been receiving withdrawals in the form of actual boxes of cash delivered to their door.]
+(Where did Quadriga put all that cash if it had no banking?
+Read my update “Quadriga, Quadriga, Quadriga,” where I write about how some Quadriga customers claim to have been receiving withdrawals in the form of actual boxes of cash delivered to their door.)

-September 29, 2015 — According to SEDAR, Quadriga publishes its last “certification of interim filings.”
+September 29, 2015 — According to SEDAR, a system for filing securities documents with Canada’s regulators, QuadrigaCX publishes its last “certification of interim filings.”
 In other words, its last financial audit.

 February 29, 2016 — At this juncture, Patryn has supposedly left Quadriga.
 The reason, he tells Globe and Mail, is because he disagreed with Cotten’s decision to call off listing the company.
-Quadriga makes a passing mention on Reddit that Patryn is gone, but there is no formal announcement.
-On the heels of Patryn’s departure, Anthony Milewski and Lovie Horner also resign.
+Quadriga makes a passing mention on Reddit that Patryn is gone, but otherwise, there is no formal announcement.
+On the heels of Patryn’s departure, directors Anthony Milewski and Lovie Horner also resign.
 (Business Wire)

-March 8, 2016 — Quadriga is banned from selling securities altogether when the British Columbia Securities Commission issues a cease trade order.
-Apparently, Quadriga has not submitted a financial audit for the year ended October 31, 2015.
-A “Management’s Discussion and Analysis” is also missing.
+March 8, 2016 — QuadrigaCX is banned from selling securities altogether when the British Columbia Securities Commission issues a cease trade order.
+Apparently, Quadriga has not submitted a financial audit for the year ended Oct.
+31, 2015.
+A “Management’s Discussion and Analysis” is also missing, according to the order.

 November 3, 2016— Quadriga enters into an agreement with Billerfy, a third-party payment processor run by José Reyes.
-(Interpleader order)
+(Interpleader order.)

-April 5, 2017 — Cotten’s partner, Jennifer Kathleen Margaret Griffith changes her last name to Robertson.
+April 5, 2017 — Cotten’s partner, Jennifer Kathleen Margaret Griffith, changes her last name to Robertson.
 (Royal Gazette.)
 According to CBC, she has also used the name Jennifer Forgeron in the past.